 - Served as lead counsel to 46 states in billion dollar tobacco litigation.

-- Litigated one of Massachusetts’ leading consumer class actions.
+- Litigated one of Massachusetts’ leading consumer class actions in the Supreme Judicial Court.

-- Served as lead counsel in prisoners’ rights actions involving free speech and confinement conditions.
+- Served as lead counsel in many prisoners’ rights actions involving free speech and conditions of confinement.

 - Defended a municipality’s ban on nerve gas testing by the U.S. Army.